jpweber/mediumish-gohugo-theme/README.md

 `publishdate`: is displayed at the top of the single-view\
 `lastmod`: is displayed as a hint on the single-view\
 `image`: is displayed in the list- and single-view\
-`tags`: are used as usual, just add the tags you want to use.
-They are displayed in the jumbotron on the list-view, and on the bottom of each single-view\
 `comments`: true/false to turn on/off disqus-comments